mrsaraei/mrsaraei/README.md

 </div>

-<p align="justify">PhD student in Biomedical Engineering specializing in neuroengineering and multimodal physiological signal analysis.
-Experienced in processing EEG, ECG, EMG, wearable biosensor data (ActiGraph), and fNIRS with a focus on electrophysiology and biosignal analytics.
-Research centers on the spinal–brain neural axis, examining frequency dynamics, pulse patterns, electrode interactions, and neural connectivity across pre- and post-operative phases to advance personalized neuromodulation therapies, including spinal cord stimulation.
-Skilled in real-time signal processing, machine learning, and experimental data pipelines.
-Proficient in MATLAB (EEGLAB, FieldTrip) and Python for AI/ML development and deployment.</p>
+<p align="justify">Ph.D. student in Biomedical Engineering specializing in neuroengineering and multimodal physiological signal analysis, with expertise in electrophysiology and biosignal processing involving EEG, ECG, EMG, wearable biosensors, and fNIRS.
+Skilled in advanced EEG/ECG/EMG analytics, wearable sensing, real-time signal processing, and machine learning.
+Research focuses on the spinal–brain neural axis, including frequency dynamics, pulse pattern analysis, electrode–tissue interactions, and neural connectivity in pre- and post-operative settings, supporting the development of personalized neuromodulation therapies like spinal cord stimulation.
+Proficient in MATLAB (EEGLAB, FieldTrip) and Python for developing signal processing pipelines and machine learning algorithms in experimental research.
+Aiming to leverage expertise in EEG-based brain-computer interfaces, real-time neural signal processing, and machine learning to enhance non-invasive BCI systems in applied research.</p>

 ## Education Background